tirecheck/tirecheck-device-sdk-flutter-example/README.md

-# Tirecheck Device SDK Flutter
+# Tirecheck Device SDK Flutter Testing App

-This app is for testing of Tirecheck Device SDK Flutter.
+This app is for testing of Tirecheck Device SDK written in Flutter.
-It intergrates the plugin with flutter_blue_plus.
+It intergrates the Tirecheck Device SDK Flutter plugin with flutter_blue_plus library.

 ## How to run